*When you buy through links on our site, we may earn an affiliate commission at no additional cost to you.

 Did you know that working in a poorly lit office can take be a health hazard?

-Well, poor lighting can cause eyestrain, headaches (ouch!), and even shoulder and neck pains as you’re forced to sit in uncomfortable positions in your office chair.
+Well, bad home office lighting can cause eyestrain, headaches (ouch!), and even shoulder and neck pains as you’re forced to sit in uncomfortable positions in your office chair.

 Not to forget, poor lighting kills your productivity fast!